 enjoyable day.
-Confirmed met with planners, highways and - LD ran through design changes from Stage 2 including residents / planners feedback - PZ ran through feedback from Crime Prevention Design Officer - IJ asked us to talk more about Singapore square - PZ talked about removal of retail space and replace with community space □ employment use
+Confirmed met with planners, highways and SBD - LD ran through design changes from Stage 2 including residents / planners feedback - PZ ran through feedback from Crime Prevention Design Officer - IJ asked us to talk more about Singapore square - PZ talked about removal of retail space and replace with community space - employment use

-- DP confirmed how we will use cross subsidy to support the business plan of community facilities - TR updated panel on discussions with the gym - Maria question re: what the uses were at ground level - TS confirmed that we will look to provide training opportunities and that we will detail this out - MM we have a range of ideas for community uses that we can back up but can change if residents want - JC 🗆 Request for coffee bar on the Singapore Square - PZ still discussing the levels at the moment re: viability, however, we will leave flexibility in to act as a contingency - Sarah will give clear set of proposals focusing on safety and aesthetics - MM we are costing our proposals - IJ can we indicate any funding from Cross Rail and Network
+- DP confirmed how we will use cross subsidy to support the business plan of community facilities - TR updated panel on discussions with the gym - Maria question re: what the uses were at ground level - TS confirmed that we will look to provide training opportunities and that we will detail this out - MM we have a range of ideas for community uses that we can back up but can change if residents want - JC Request for coffee bar on the Singapore Square - PZ Confirmed we will provide a community café - IJ can we confirm numbers and parking density - MM still discussing the levels at the moment re: viability, however, we will leave flexibility in to act as a contingency - Sarah would welcome flexibility as this will be essential later - Maria what are we doing with Jacobs ladder at both ends and across the length - PZ will give clear set of proposals focusing on safety and aesthetics - MM we are costing our proposals - IJ can we indicate any funding from Cross Rail and Network Rail - IJ we haven't changed our scheme much - MM positive feedback at exhibition / stage 2 including elderly / security / community ideas from residents.
+We are tweaking previous rather scheme then starting again - Linda how does are phasing work - LD Described phasing from phase 1 onwards